Two Minute Tuesday: Custom Applicant Tracking Report

 A Big Year for Cleveland

-This year in our hometown, the world-class Cleveland Museum of Art, Public Square, Cleveland Museum of Natural History, and Cleveland Hopkins International Airport all revealed eye-popping makeovers; the Flats entertainment district on the Cuyahoga River came back into full swing; our hometown hero Stipe Miocic won the UFC Heavyweight title; the downtown area exploded with spectacular new hotels, apartments, restaurants, and breweries; the Lake Erie Monsters AHL team won the Calder Cup; the city earned kudos for hosting the Republican National Convention; the Cleveland Indians made it to the World Series; and the Cavaliers came back from a 3-1 loss to become NBA champs, celebrating with 1.3 million fans at the parade.
+This year in our hometown, the world-class Cleveland Museum of Art, Public Square, Cleveland Museum of Natural History, and Cleveland Hopkins International Airport all revealed eye-popping makeovers; the Flats entertainment district on the Cuyahoga River came back into full swing; our hometown hero Stipe Miocic won the UFC Heavyweight title; the downtown area exploded with spectacular new hotels, apartments, restaurants, and breweries; the Lake Erie Monsters AHL team won the Calder Cup; the city earned kudos for hosting the Republican National Convention; the Cleveland Guardians made it to the World Series; and the Cavaliers came back from a 3-1 loss to become NBA champs, celebrating with 1.3 million fans at the parade.

 All of that on top of what Clevelanders have come to consider “the usual”… the country’s largest performing arts center outside of NYC, the nation’s second-highest ranked hospital, the Rock & Roll Hall of Fame and Museum, one of the most acclaimed orchestras in the world, our beautiful lake and 21,000 acres of public parks… and of course, the amazing people who develop, support, and sell PCRecruiter!